Grothendieck-Springer resolutions and TQFTs: Introduction

-In this manuscript, we make no attempt to prove the Moore--Tachikawa conjecture.
-Our purpose is instead to view the Moore--Tachikawa conjecture as a mechanism for constructing TQFTs from purely Lie-theoretic data.
+In this manuscript, we view the Moore--Tachikawa conjecture as a mechanism for constructing TQFTs from purely Lie-theoretic data.
 We are thereby led to consider a class of the TQFTs $\eta_{\G,S}$ described above, and understand interrelationships among these TQFTs.
 Our class turns out to arise from partial Grothendieck--Springer resolutions in Poisson and quasi-Poisson geometry.
 One begins by fixing a connected complex semisimple affine algebraic group $G$ with Lie algebra $\g$.
 The operation $P\mapsto\p\coloneqq \mathrm{Lie}(P)$ induces a bijective correspondence between conjugacy classes of parabolic subgroups $P\s G$ and those of parabolic subalgebras $\p\s\g$.
 Conjugacy classes $\mathcal{C}$ of the latter type are thereby identified with those of the former type.
 With this in mind, one has the incidence subvarieties One also has the morphisms where the Killing form is used to identify $\g^*$ with $\g$.
 There is a unique Poisson Hamiltonian $G$-variety structure on $\g_{\mathcal{C}}$ for which $\mu_{\mathcal{C}}$ is a moment map.
 The partial Grothendieck--Springer resolution (resp. multiplicative partial Grothendieck--Springer resolution) associated to $(G,\mathcal{C})$ is defined to be $(\mathfrak{g}_{\mathcal{C}},\mu_{\mathcal{C}})$ (resp. $(G_{\mathcal{C}},\nu_{\mathcal{C}})$).
 If $\mathcal{C}=\mathcal{B}$ is the conjugacy class of Borel subalgebras of $\mathfrak{g}$, then $\mathfrak{g}_{\mathcal{C}}=\widetilde{\g}$ is the well-studied Grothendieck--Springer resolution of $\mathfrak{g}$ \cite{eva-lu:07}.